If you haven’t set up your developer environment, please do so before continuing with this section.

 After that, you can generate random data to populate the Mattermost database using:

 When Docker starts, the SMTP server is available on port 2500.
-Username and password are not required.
+A username and password are not required.

 You can access Inbucket webmail on port 9000.